Pumpkin-MC/Pumpkin-Docs/docs/en/plugin-dev/plugin-template/introduction.md

 Topics described in this tutorial:
 - Modifying the join message
-- Creating a rock-paper-scissors command (coming soon)
+- Creating a rock-paper-scissors command
 - Saving plugin data in the plugin's directory (coming soon)